antronerds/r2-tutorials/docs/Adapting_R2.md

 	[**Figure    9: Selecting your    genecategories**](_static/images/AdaptingR2_Selectgeneset.png)

-6. Now you can specify which geneset you want to view and how you want to the heatmap to be displayed.
+6. Now you can specify which gene set you want to view and how you want to the heatmap to be displayed.
     The Category 'Changed Genes' we just made above is available (Figure 10 A), click on it.
-Also, in the Heatmap Options 'color-scheme(v2a)', select 'green-black-red'.
+Also, in the Heatmap Options 'color-scheme(v2a)', select 'green-black-red', or any scheme that you prefer.
     For now we end here, later on we'll see the category again in the context of Tracks.

 	![](_static/images/AdaptingR2_YourGeneset.png "Figure    10 A: Your geneset is available    as category.")